James S. Kerr: The James Kerr Publishing Business

-Though James S. Kerr died in 1893, his music publishing business continued under the same name after his death, at first managed by his wife, and later in the early 20th century, printing Scottish dance music composed by musicians such as Will Starr, Adam Rennie, and Jimmie Shand.
+Though James S. Kerr died in 1893, his music publishing business continued under the same name after his death, managed by Mary as noted above.
+During her ownership, overseas sales of Kerr's music were established in Australia and there were new editions of the popular piano collection of Scottish Dance music, first published in 1880, and further additions to complete the 12 books of "Kerr's Famous Collections for the Violin", which included the Merry Melodies (books I, II, X and XI.)

+In the early 20th century, the business continued to print Scottish dance music composed by musicians such as Will Starr, Adam Rennie, and Jimmie Shand.
 In 1952, "James Kerr Music Publisher" was incorporated as Kerr Music Corporation Limited, which is currently listed at 79 Berkeley Street, Glasgow.
 That year the company published the well-known song, "The Northern Lights of Old Aberdeen", as sung by the Scottish tenor, Robert Wilson, who had recently become a director of the company.
 This song was composed by Mel and Mary Webb, who were English and had never visited Aberdeen.
 The Kerr Music Corporation also published a number of records of Scottish music, including performances by Jimmie Shand and Robert Wilson, amongst others.

 The address ‘65 Berkeley Street, Glasgow’ is found on many copies of Kerr’s publications, indicating publication dates from 1970-1980.
-This was also for some years the business address for Bayley & Fergusson, music publishers.
+This was also for some years the business address for Bayley & Ferguson, music publishers.
 In August 1980, Mrs Ruby Anderson, co-director of the new organisation called "Kerr’s Music Corp." announced in the Aberdeen Press and Journal that five of the oldest music businesses in Scotland had been brought together to "operate from modern premises in Berkeley Street".
 By August 1982 Kerr’s Music Publishing had returned to 79 Berkeley Street.